Sandy Hook family attorney exposes Alex Jones' dishonesty during brutal cross-examination - KTVZ

 The cell phone records, Bankston said, showed that Jones had in fact texted about the Sandy Hook shooting.

-“That is how I note you lied to me when you said you didn’t have text messages about Sandy Hook,” Bankston said.
+“That is how I know you lied to me when you said you didn’t have text messages about Sandy Hook,” Bankston said.

 Bankston showed Jones a text message exchange he had about Sandy Hook.
 But Jones testified that he had “never seen these text messages.”